• 6 heures

 Let's Recap!

-• Find out where and when will this presentation take place so you're ready for the day and not running around at the last minute.
+• Find out where and when this presentation will take place so you're ready for the day and not running around at the last minute.

 • Set a schedule to prepare and leave enough time to rehearse.